Best Of Roundup

 Free tier / Team from $50/mo per user

-W&B expanded from ML experiment tracking into LLM evaluation, and the result is the most comprehensive platform for teams that do both traditional ML and LLM development.
+W&B expanded from ML experiment tracking into LLM evaluation, and the result is the most complete platform for teams that do both traditional ML and LLM development.
 Traces, evaluations, and model comparisons all live alongside your existing ML experiments.
 The Weave framework for LLM tracing is solid.
 If your team already uses W&B for model training, adding LLM evaluation is trivial.

 Best for: ML engineering teams that already use W&B for experiment tracking and want to add LLM evaluation without adopting another platform.
 Organizations doing both model fine-tuning and prompt engineering.